tomas-fryza/esp-micropython/labs/03-gpio/README.md

 # Lab 3: Control of GPIO pins

-### Learning objectives

-After completing this lab you will be able to:

-* Use a breadboard for prototyping
-* Configure input/output pins of ESP32
-* Understand the distinction between active-low and active-high connections
-* Utilize basic I/O components, such as buttons, LEDs, and keypads, in MicroPython

-The purpose of this laboratory exercise is to acquire the skills to interact with fundamental I/O devices using the GPIO (General Purpose Input/Output) pins of the ESP32 microcontroller.

-### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: ESP32 pinout and Breadboards](#part1)
 * [Part 2: Push button and LEDs](#part2)